abelson-lab/PAMPHLET/README.md

 ### To download the COSMIC mutation file

 1. Go to COSMIC (https://cancer.sanger.ac.uk/cosmic) and log in.
 Registration might be required
-2. download COSMIC mutation data that includes both targeted and genome-wide screens
+2. On the download page (https://cancer.sanger.ac.uk/cosmic/download) download COSMIC mutation data that includes both targeted and genome-wide screens.
+On the website it is named 'CosmicMutantExport.tsv.gz'

 ### COSMIC mutation file description